The Ultimate Guide to FNQ’s Best Swimming Holes

 It involves a steep climb, which can be slippery so take proper walking shoes and water.
 Not for the feint-hearted and not suitable for young children.

 The Oasis Waterhole is in Redlynch Valley Estate.

 Along the road to Crystal Cascades take the road left into Redlynch Valley Estate, then turn right at the roundabout and follow the road all the way to the end.
 It’s not signposted but you will see a path that leads through the trees.

 4. Ross and Locke (10 minutes from Gordonvale)

 It’s fun for kids because they can jump in off the bridge and float along with the rapids downstream.
 It is quite rocky so river shoes are recommended.

 There is a ‘beware of crocodiles sign’ in the car parking area for a reason.
 Don’t go floating off too far downstream, especially after heavy rains.

-Despite this many people swim here all the time so if the water is fairly shallow and clear, you’re safe.
+Despite this many people swim here all the time.
 If you’re not sure, just wait for other people to get in first!